alexemanuelol/rustplusplus/docs/smart_devices.md

 ### Groups

 You can also create Smart Switch Groups.
 By doing this you can easily control multiple Smart Switches with one click of a button (Discord) or with a custom command for the group (In-Game).
-To create a group you run the command `/switch create_group` and then `/switch add_switch` to add a switch to the group.
+To create a group you simply press the `CREATE GROUP` button in the servers channel.
+This will create an embed in the switchgroups channel.
 <br><br>
 From In-Game you can interact with the Smart Switch Group by using the custom command for the group.
 If your groups custom command is `group` and your prefix is `!`, you can run the following commands: